vaidx/jm-jets-chatbot/README.md

 ### Platforms in use -
 - _Dialogflow_ - A Google-owned platform that give users new ways to interact with your product by building engaging voice and text-based     conversational interfaces, such as voice apps and chatbots, powered by AI.
 - _Facebook Messenger_ - Integration for Chat UI.
-- _Firebase_ - Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud    Platform.
-(To be used as a database for delivering dynamic responses via an API)
-- _Kommunicate_
+- _Kommunicate_ - Kommunicate is a live chat and chatbots powered software for real-time, proactive and efficient customer support.

 ### Features -
 - Answers questions related to JETS recruitment.